rk8s-dev/rk8s/project/rkl/README.md

 2. **Pod** - Group multiple containers that are sharing the same namespace and lifestyle.
 Kubernetes-Pod-Like
 3. **Compose** - Run multi-container applications use Docker-Compose-style definitions.

+Specifically, we provides two kinds of running mode while RKL runs under the Pod workload:
+- Standalone
+- Cluster

+the usage details refers to [here](#pod).

 ## Directory Structure

 ```bash